Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 \[\]\[\]\[\]\[\]\[\]\[\] Flee \[\]\[\]\[\]\[\]\[\]\[\] Dead

-**Weakness:** A **[[big magic]]** ritual is required to wrench his soul from its phylactery and destroy both soul and phylactery.
+**Weakness:** A **[[Big Magic]]** ritual is required to wrench his soul from its phylactery and destroy both soul and phylactery.
 It must be performed within one midnight of his death (before or after) and takes six hours to cast.
 It requires the phylactery itself, **[[Use Magic]]**, and several rare ingredients that might be mysteries in their own right to obtain.

 # Preĝo Believers